-It’s no secret that everyone loves puppies and kittens.
-Bring a baby animal to your office—or to anywhere—and you’ll be showered in adulation.
-But you may be surprised to learn that cute baby animals do more than just elicit awws; these critters have an outsize effect on cognition, as well.
-Researcher Hiroshi Nittono, writing in PLoS ONE, discovered that viewing pictures of baby animals “improves subsequent performance in tasks that require behavioral carefulness.”
-In other words, you’ll be more precise in your work.
+It's no secret that everyone loves puppies and kittens.
+Bring a baby animal to your office—or to anywhere—and you'll be showered in hugs and attention.
+But you may be surprised to learn that cute baby animals do more than just bring on the awws; these critters have an outsize effect on cognition, as well.
+Researcher Hiroshi Nittono, writing in PLoS ONE, discovered that viewing pictures of baby animals "improves subsequent performance in tasks that require behavioral carefulness."
+In other words, you'll be more precise in your work.

 Download from Latoro

 Download from Desktop Nexus

 True, Nitonno said that large eyes are the key to maximizing productivity.
 But he was clear to note that it's the level of cuteness that boosts productivity, not the eyes themselves.
 Larger, sadder eyes are just the easiest way to a human's heart, apparently.
 Still, if this sleepy little guy doesn't do it for you, then honestly, even the most doe-eyed creature wouldn't.